 Alison Duxbury is a Professor at Melbourne Law School and an Associate Director of the Asia Pacific Centre for Military Law.
 She is a member of the Council of the Australian and New Zealand Society of International Law and the Executive Council of the Asian Society of International Law.
 She is also a member of the International Advisory Commission of the Commonwealth Human Rights Initiative and the Board of Directors of the International Society for Military Law and Law of War.
 Alison is a former Associate Dean of Melbourne’s JD degree.

 Alison's major teaching and research interests are in the fields of international law, international institutional law, human rights law and public law.
-Her publications include The Participation of States in International Organisations: The Role of Human Rights and Democracy (Cambridge, 2011) and a co-edited book, Military Justice in the Modern Age (Cambridge, 2016).
-She is currently a member of the ASEAN Integration through Law Project, coordinated through the National University of Singapore, and is working on a book on ASEAN and human rights with Dr Tan Hsien-Li.
+Her publications include The Participation of States in International Organisations: The Role of Human Rights and Democracy (Cambridge, 2011), a co-edited collection, Military Justice in the Modern Age (Cambridge, 2016), and a forthcoming co-authored book, Can ASEAN Take Human Rights Seriously?, to be published as part of the ASEAN Integration Through Law Project.

 Advisory Commission of the Commonwealth Human Rights Initiative (based in Delhi, Accra and London).

 Member of the Advisory Commission of the Commonwealth Human Rights Initiative (based in Delhi, Accra and London) 2016 -

 American Society of International Law.

 Member of the American Society of International Law 2016 -

 Board of Directors of the International Society for Military Law and the Law of War.

 Member of the Board of Directors of the International Society for Military Law and the Law of War 2016 -

 Australian and New Zealand Society of International Law.